psf/bylaws/bylaws.md

 **Section 4.3.
 Admission of Members.** A person or organization desiring membership must complete a written or electronic membership application in such form as shall be adopted by the Board of Directors from time to time.
-Upon submission of a membership application, the applicant shall be automatically admitted as a Basic Member unless such member simultaneously fulfills the requirements to be admitted as a member of another membership class.
+The applicant must abide by the corporation's Code of Conduct and meet any other qualifications established by the Board of Directors.
+Upon submission of a membership application, a qualified applicant shall be automatically admitted as a Basic Member unless such member simultaneously fulfills the requirements to be admitted as a member of another membership class.